hello-robot/stretch_ros2/README.md

 ![](./images/banner.png)

-## ROS 2 Galactic Development Branch
+## ROS 2 Iron Development Branch

-This is a development branch that we are using to port [stretch_ros](https://github.com/hello-robot/stretch_ros) to ROS 2 Galactic, Python 3, and Ubuntu 20.04.
-We plan to begin shipping this version preinstalled on Stretch RE1 robots in the future.
-It is **not in a usable state**.
-It is also unstable, since we are actively conducting development in this branch.
+This is a development branch that we are using to port [stretch_ros](https://github.com/hello-robot/stretch_ros) to ROS 2 Iron, Python 3, and Ubuntu 22.04.
+We plan to begin shipping this version preinstalled on Stretch robots in the future.
+It is **not in a stable state**, since we are actively conducting development in this branch.
 Since we have performed limited testing, you may encounter unexpected behaviors.
-Also, installation **requires Ubuntu 20.04 on a second partition** of your robot's hard drive.
+Also, the installation requires [Ubuntu 22.04](https://github.com/hello-robot/stretch_install/blob/master/docs/robot_install.md) on a second partition of your robot's hard drive.

 We are beginning to use this port internally at Hello Robot to test it, improve it, and add new capabilities.